millord/digital-notes/README.md

 ## How to install it

-1.clone this repo going to your terminal:
+1. Clone this repo going to your terminal:

 ``` git clone https://github.com/millord/digital-notes.git ```